JoaoFernandoR/JoaoFernandoR/README.md

 My name is João Fernando Ribeiro, i am from Brazil currently living in the city of Ponta Grossa, state of Paraná.

 I have a college degree 🎓 in Physics from the Institute of Physics of São Carlos [IFSC](https://www2.ifsc.usp.br/portal-ifsc/ "IFSC") (University of São Paulo - USP).
-I am passionate about development and  i am currently looking for an work opportunity , I have some personal jobs all listed here on Github.
+I am passionate about development and currently working as a Front End Developer at PLSS Soluções where im refactoring and improving a Mobile App using React Native and Typescript.
+I also have some personal jobs all listed here on Github.

 I am comfortable working with:
-* HTML / CSS / Javascript
+* HTML / CSS / Javascript / TypeScript
-* Sass
+* Sass / Styled Components
-* MongoDB / SQlite
+* MongoDB / SQlite / PostgreSQL
 * React
 * React native
 * NodeJS
-* Typescript

 But i am always learning new technologies.